 In 1934, workers' groups marched through Belize Town, continuing their demands for relief and a minimum wage.
-In response, the the emerging Creole middle class, which won all 6 seats on the Belize Town Board in 1939.
-As working-class agitation continued, the early 1940s saw significant labor reforms, notably the legalization of trade unions (Photo:
+In response, the colonial government established jobs such as the construction of over 180 mi of new roads for some of the unemployed.
 As workers' demands expanded to include the introduction of a representative government, the colonial government responded by introducing a new constitution for the colony.
 The constitution retained a set of restrictive voting qualifications so that only the wealthiest 1-2% of the population qualified as voters (in 1945 this meant there were only 822 voters in a population of over 63,000).
 Nevertheless, the victory of Creole candidates in the 1936 Legislative Council elections demonstrated the growing power of the new Creole upper class.
-Meanwhile, the colony's poor, disenfranchised population largely threw their support behind
+Meanwhile. the colonv's poor. disenfranchised population largely their threw support behind the emeraina Creole middle class. which won all 6 seats on the

-1938 British Honduras stamp featuring the country's export products).

-Movement toward Independence

-As part of its post-World War II efforts to strengthen its economy, Great Britain devalued its currency in 1949, and despite widespread resistance in the Legislative Council, the colonial governor of British Honduras did the same.
+Belize Town Board in 1939.
+As working-class agitation continued, the early 1940s saw significant labor reforms, notably the legalization of trade unions.
+Movement toward Independence As part of its post-World War II efforts to strengthen its economy, Great Britain devalued its currency in 1949, and despite widespread resistance in the Legislative Council, the colonial governor of British Honduras did the same.
 This move benefitted large multinationals like BEPA but harmed the poor and middle classes.
 In response, labor leaders, nationalists, and the Creole middle class united against the colonial administration.
 In 1950, George Price and other leaders organized the People's United Party (PUP), which sought an all-elective Legislative Council, the introduction of a ministerial system, and universal suffrage.
 Alarmed by the PUP's popularity, the colonial government jailed several PUP leaders and attempted to discredit the movement as pro-Guatemala and communist.
 Nevertheless, the PUP continued to gain support.
 In 1954, the government lifted the restrictive voting qualifications, offering the vote to all literate adults.
 In elections for the new Legislative Assembly that year, the PUP won 8 of 9 seats.

-The Mennonites

-Beginning in 1958, some 1,700 Mennonites from Mexico moved to Belize, establishing farms and dairies in the West.
+The Mennonites Beginning in 1958, some 1,700 Mennonites from Mexico moved to Belize, establishing farms and dairies in the West.
 Members of a pacifist Protestant Christian sect related to the Amish with roots in Europe, the Mennonites signed an agreement with the government allowing them limited self-governance and from military service, exemptions educational requirements, and certain taxes.
 Today, Belize's ca. 12,000 Mennonites maintain their own traditions and language (see p.
 5 of Religion and Spirituality and p.
 3 of Language and Communication) and are an integral part of the economy, producing some 85% the country's poultry and dairy products.

-Decolonization and Conflict with Guatemala

-In 1961, a hurricane again leveled Belize City, prompting authorities to construct a new capital, Belmopan, some 50 mi inland.
+Decolonization and Conflict with Guatemala In 1961, a hurricane again leveled Belize City, prompting authorities to construct a new capital, Belmopan, some 50 mi HISTORY & inland.
 By the early 1960s, Great Britain was prepared to grant British Honduras independence, and in 1964, a new constitution gave the colony internal self-governance, although it retained British authority over defense, foreign affairs, and internal security.

-Taking office as Premier (similar to Prime Minister or PM) following the country's first general election, PUP leader George Price would shepherd the colony through independence (Photo: Premier Price with a US Peace Corps volunteer in 1976).
+Taking office as Premier (similar to Prime Minister or PM) following the country's first general election, PUP leader

+George Price would shepherd the colony through independence.